AndrewXu55/Spectro-Data-Analyzer/README.md

-# This Folder contains Open-Source Data Analysis Software for Spectroscopic Photon Counting
+# FDA ORISE Intern Code
-# By: Andrew Xu, Eshan Dahal, Aldo Badano
+By: Andrew Xu, Eshan Dahal, Aldo Badano

+# Purpose
-Purpose: Transfer Hexitech files into graphable data to detect radiation.
+This Folder contains Open-Source Data Analysis Software for Spectroscopic Photon Counting.
+It transfers Hexitech files into graphable data to detect radiation.

 Structure: There are three python files: function, main, and hxtV3Read.